 My nickname is p2ms, was born and grown up in Myanmar, but currently working in Singapore.
-At present, working as a programmer, in one local company mainly for native mobile applications (mostly with Objective-C on IOS).
-Sometimes, I work on front-end development (using HTML, JQuery, SCSS, ...) and backend web application and services (Ruby on Rails, PHP, ...).
+At present, working as a programmer, in one local company mainly for native mobile applications (mostly with Swift, Objective-C on iOS).
+Sometimes, I work on Android application development (Java, Kotlin), front-end development (using HTML, JQuery, SCSS, ...) and backend web application and services (Ruby on Rails, J2EE, ...).

 My research interest is in the field of computer vision and machine learning.
 In my spare time, I like to learn about algorithms, maths, statistical methods and the nature.